akando42/next-map/public/content/posts/01-25/index.md

 path: "/thailand-a-forever-puppet-or-independence-at-last"
 cover: "/content/posts/01-25/geogenetics_jan_25_thailand.jpg"
 date: "01-25"
 summary: "Jan 25, 1942: Thailand allied with Japan and declared war on the United States and United Kingdom.
 Few years later after WW2, they have a new King sending home from United States to put Thai people on the paths designed by US and UK.
-Since then did Thai replacement gene not only take over Thailand but also spill over to Vietnam."
+Since then Thai replacement gene not only take over Thailand but also spill over to Vietnam."
 title: "Thailand - A Forever Puppet Or Independence At Last"
 tags: ['Thailand', 'China', 'Vietnam','Japan', 'India', 'United States', 'United Kingdom', 'Buddhism','Golden Pagoda','Spykman World','Nicholas Spykman']
 published: true